alvinkamau01/web-finance-management-app/README.md

 ### 1.0.0 (Tag: 1.0.0-fineract1.11)

-This is the first official release of the Mifos X web application:
+This is the first official release of the Orion web application:

 - Developed for Fineract 1.11
 - No Self Service area